ppinard/ebsd-image/doc/documentation/beginners/import/hkl.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 This page is to add and modify the microscope configuration.

-Some metadata related to the EBSD acquisition can not be loaded directly from the CTF file.
-These information are optional.

- * Working distance:
+All the information except the working distance are directly loaded from the CPR/CTF files.
-   Working distance used for the EBSD acquisition.
+The working distance refers to microscope's working distance used for the EBSD acquisition.
- * Calibration:
-   Calibration of the camera.
-   The calibration is related to the position of the camera with respect to the sample.
-   It consists of two parameters: the pattern center and the detector distance.
-   All values are expressed as a fraction of the camera's width.
-   The (0, 0) position of the pattern center is defined as the center of the diffraction pattern.
+This information is optional.

 Phases
 ^^^^^^

-The phases information (unit cell parameters, atom positions and symmetry) cannot be loaded from the CTF since the atom positions are missing.
+The phases information (unit cell parameters, atom positions and symmetry) cannot be loaded from the CPR or CTF since the atom positions are missing.
-Therefore, the user must create the phases used in the CTF manually.
+Therefore, the user must manually create the phases.
 The number of phases and their respective name in the CTF is given in the warning section of the wizard page.
 The list of current phases must match the number of phases in the CTF as well